Different Types of Keys in DBMS

 3. Candidate Key:

 A candidate key is an attribute or a set of attributes that it identifies a record uniquely.
-These attributes or combinations of attributes are called candidate keys.
+These attributes or combinations of attributes say candidate keys.

 Here, Two Candidate Keys are present in this table is given below: